RIO-NM logo with teal abstract cyber connections background

 Research Infrastructure Optimization for New Mexico (RIO-NM)

 RIO-NM is working to enhance the research infrastructure at New Mexico’s established research-intensive institutions and help create new research infrastructure at emerging research institutions (ERI).
 This will include guiding these institutions to acquire pedagogical, instrumentation, and research funding from federal and state agencies.
 Across all institutions in the state, we will create early career pathways for students, researchers, and faculty through highly curated activities.
-Working closely with our partners, RIO-NM will facilitate workforce development that will specifically include students from the underrepresented (URM) populations of the state.
+Working closely with our partners, RIO-NM will facilitate workforce development that will specifically include students from the underrepresented minority (URM) populations of the state.

 Project Details